 Astronomically High Vacancy Rates in Fenway

-A Decrease Average Rent Price in Fenway
+A Decrease in Average Rent Price in Fenway

-Landlords have offset larger rent by piling on incentives such as waived deposits, paying the broker’s fee, adding sublet clauses, and flexible lease dates.
+Landlords have offset larger rent by piling incentives such as waiving deposits, paying the broker’s fee, adding sublet clauses, and flexible lease dates.
 Look for these incentives to dry up this year as the student population returns to Boston.
 Still, renters will score some deals on available Fenway apartments that are not normally available in a healthy market over the next few months.

 Fenway’s Apartment Supply Compared to Similar Neighborhoods.